Skip to main content

 What are the consequences of a domestic violence charge in Ohio?

-This can lead to outcomes that involve many years of jail time for defendants, and protective orders that substantially alter their lives and the lives of their families.
+This can lead to outcomes that involve many years of jail time for defendants, as well as protective orders that substantially alter their lives and the lives of their families.

-Experienced defense attorneys like those at Hiltner Trial Lawyers can help to reduce these penalties and protect their clients’ rights no matter what.
-But it’s important to know the potential consequences of a domestic violence charged before your case even begins.
+Experienced defense attorneys, like those at Hiltner Trial Lawyers, can help reduce these penalties and protect their clients’ rights regardless of the circumstances.
+However, it’s important to be aware of the potential consequences of a domestic violence charge before your case even begins.

-Read on for a breakdown of the criminal penalties and civil protective orders that can be the result of a domestic violence charge in Ohio.
+Read through this blog for a breakdown of the criminal penalties and civil protective orders that can result from a domestic violence charge in Ohio.

-According to Ohio law, “domestic violence” can refer to any of the following acts committed against a family member (Ohio Rev. Code § 3113.31):
+According to Ohio law, “domestic violence” refers to any of the following acts committed against a family member (Ohio Rev. Code § 3113.31):

-These actions count as domestic violence if committed against any of the following people:
+These actions qualify as domestic violence if committed against any of the following individuals:

 • Current or former spouses